sunknudsen/tube-manager/README.md

 Not mentioning associated video links need to be platform-specific and having all this in one place is amazing (and Git friendly).

-For example, here's how the following data is transpiled for YouTube and PeerTube.
+For example, here’s how the following data from dataset (see [sample](./samples/tube-manager.json)) is transpiled for YouTube and PeerTube.

 Notice how suggested video and affiliate links are automatically expanded?